What happens to your body when you sneeze?

 After the signal is sent, you end up taking a deep breath and holding it, while the pressure inside your lungs builds.
 You then close your eyes, your tongue presses against the roof of your mouth and you let a huge breath out of both your mouth and your nose.

 All of the above happens within a split second.
-The speed of a sneeze can reach in excess of 100 miles per hour and can create upwards of 100,000 droplets, according to lung.org.
+The speed of a sneeze can reach in excess of 100 mph and can produce more than 100,000 droplets, according to the American Lung Association.

 Many factors can contribute to sneezing, such as allergies, the common cold, triggers to dust, air pollution, or even spicy foods.
 Sometimes people sneeze when they are going through drug withdrawals.

-If you do end up sneezing into your hand, make sure to thoroughly wash them.
+If you do end up sneezing into your hand, make sure to thoroughly wash afterward.